JCPedroza/algorithms-and-data-structures-py/algorithms_and_data_structures/project_euler/README.md

 # Project Euler

-> Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
+Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
 Although mathematics will help you arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.

-From [Project Euler][1]

-> Project Euler (named after Leonhard Euler) is a website dedicated to a series of computational problems intended to be solved with computer programs.
+Project Euler (named after Leonhard Euler) is a website dedicated to a series of computational problems intended to be solved with computer programs.
 The project attracts graduates and students interested in mathematics and computer programming.
 Since its creation in 2001 by Colin Hughes, Project Euler has